auphonic/auphonic-mobile/README.md

 * `npm install` in the root folder
 * Create an App at https://auphonic.com/api/apps/ and insert your API Keys in `JavaScript/APIKeys.js.rename`, rename the file to `APIKeys.js`
 * Run `Scripts/watch --once` to compile all resources.
 Run the script without the `--once` flag to watch for changes during development.
+* In Cordova, run `lib/ios/bin/update_cordova_subproject` to update Cordova references in the iOS project.
+* Android: Download and Install Eclipse and the Android SDK
+* (optional) Download and install [Roboto](http://developer.android.com/design/style/typography.html)

 Run
 ---